qwshen/spark-etl-framework/docs/delta-stream-writer.md

 - The output mode must be one of the following values:
     - complete - all the rows in the streaming DataFrame/Dataset will be written to the sink every time there are some updates.
     - append - only the new rows in the streaming DataFrame/Dataset will be written to the sink.
-    - update - only the rows that were updated in the streaming DataFrame/Dataset will be written to the sink every time there are some updates.
 - The test.waittimeMS is for testing purpose which specify how long the streaming run will be last.
-- The location of the writing can be either by sinkPath or sinkTable.
-If both specified, sinkTable takes precedence.
+- The location of the writing can be only specified by the sinkPath.
+If the sinkTable is specified, it is ignored.

 Actor Class: `com.qwshen.etl.sink.DeltaStreamWriter`